HotNoob/HotNoob/README.md

 ### Hi there 👋

 Full Stack / ALL STACK / I r program everything and do everything person. the jack of all computer things.

-Specialties: Servers, SAN / Storage, Networking, Programming, Management, Virtualization & Cloud, Getting shit done.
+**Specialties**: Servers, SAN / Storage, Networking, Programming, Management, Virtualization & Cloud, Getting shit done.
 Linux or windows, doesnt matter.

-Main Programming Languages: C#, PHP... and apparently now Python as well.
+**Main Programming Languages**: C#, PHP... and apparently now Python as well.
 MySQL is my preferred database language.
 Otherwise, can program with any language.

+dipping my feet in open-source
 <!--
 **HotNoob/HotNoob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.